 John James Audubon

-In the Permanent Collection at the Ellen Noël Art Museum, we proudly own over 30 of Audubon’s drawings.
+The Ellen Noël Art Museum owns over 30 of Audubon’s prints.
 If you would like the complete list, contact our Collections Manager and Registrar.

 Previous